woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/schemas.rst

 Why use schemas?
 ----------------

-The main reasons for using schemas include:
+The main advantages in using schemas include:

  * Data managed in a schema is easier to apply bulk actions to.